Skip to main content

 When to use this instead of the CLI

-Use MCP mode when another tool should drive Handler for you.
+Use the MCP server when another tool should drive Handler for you.
 Use the CLI when you want direct shell control or automation in scripts.